Making Non-Markovian master equations accessible with approximate environments: Time convolutionless equation at higher orders

 Although the coefficients are apparently complicated, notice that if we use Eq. \eqref{eq:exps} then this is just a high dimensional integral of an exponential function.

-By doing the integral analytically we will turn this high dimensional integral into a multi-index sum.
+By doing the integral analytically, we will turn this high-dimensional integral into a multi-index sum.
 Notice that the decay rates in previous sections, were approximated by a sum of $m$ elements, where $m$ is the number of exponents we used to describe our two time correlation function, as the sum was over only one index is computational cost was $O(m)$.
-However, from the $TCL_{2n}$ expansion with ordered cumulants, we see that after approximation we will have $O(m^{n})$ indices in the summation (as it will be an integral of the product of $n$ correlation functions), increasing the computational cost, thus for higher order master equations, reducing the number of exponents used has significant impact on the computational cost of the simulation.
-However, the approximation of the high dimensional integrals to this form will remain possible regardless of the order of the truncation ($n$).
+However, from the $TCL_{2n}$ expansion with ordered cumulants, we see that after approximation we will have $n$ indices in the summation (as it will be an integral of the product of $n$ correlation functions), increasing the computational cost to $O(m^{n})$, thus for higher order master equations, reducing the number of exponents used has a significant impact on the computational cost of the simulation.
+This is still advantageous, typically an n-dimensional integral has a complexity of $~\mathcal{O}(\epsilon^{-\frac{d}{k}})$ where $d$ is the dimension and $k$ depends on the method used (for example, the trapezoidal rule has $k=2$), $\epsilon$ is the error tolerance.
+While, for Montecarlo integration the complexity goes as $\mathcal{O}(\epsilon^{-2})$ \cite{novak}.
+As shown in Figure \ref{fig:correlation_methods} a moderate number of exponents reaches accuracies of around $10^{-6}$.
+On the other hand, the error on the approximation of these integrals is bounded by (see Appendix \ref{app:bounds})

+where $\omega_{c}$ is a cutoff frequency for the environment such that $S(|\omega| > \omega_{c})=0$.
+Just as in the case of the refined weak coupling (section \ref{sect:decays}), the bound growing in $t$ is not a problem as the integrals themselves grow with the same power of $t$ and the relative error stays roughly constant.
+Given that a relatively low number of exponents give small $\epsilon,\epsilon_{s}$, the $\mathcal{O}(m^{n})$ scaling still provides a low-cost alternative for the estimation of these integrals.

 While the idea seems a bit abstract in this section, we will have a practical example in section \ref{sect:example4}.